pauljohnston2025/breadcrumb-garmin-app/readme.md

 * Open the contents of the watch and navigate to  `<watch>\Internal Storage\GARMIN\APPS\LOGS`
 * Copy any log files, usually it is called CIQ_LOG.LOG, but may be called CIQ_LOG.BAK

-You can also manually add a text file `BreadcrumbDataField.TXT` to the log directory (before the crash), and any app logs will be printed there.
+You can also manually add a text file `BreadcrumbApp.TXT` to the log directory (before the crash), and any app logs will be printed there.
 Please also include this log file.

 ---